Why I Never Shoot RAW — FujiFilm Simulations, Recipes, and More!

 So, what are recipes?
 While the FujiFilm simulations are a wonderful start, you can dive much deeper.
 This is where your creativity begins to blossom.
 These recipes are based upon simple adjustments to the film simulations chosen in the camera.
 This allows you to replicate a digital file to that of Kodak Portra 400, Kodachrome 64, etc. You’re able to adjust highlights, shadows, Grain effects, dynamic range, tone curves, and more.

-Our friend and guest writer, Fuji X Weekly, contains a whole library full of incredible looks and recipes to work with.
-Reminder, you don’t necessarily “download” these recipes, you take the adjustment information and input it to a specific Fujifilm simulation on your camera body.
-They have done an incredible job at creating specific looks to achieve, by ways of their blog or their app.
+Our friend and guest writer, Fuji X Weekly, has a library full of incredible looks and recipes to work with.
+Reminder: You don’t necessarily “download” these recipes; you take the adjustment information and input it to a specific Fujifilm simulation on your camera body.
+They have done an incredible job of creating specific looks to achieve through their blog or app.
 Shout out to them for inspiring us to create exceptional recipes for our photography!

 How To Build Your Own Fujifilm Recipe: